ck4adventure/cascades/README.md

 Working cascade feature.

 ### Up Next
-- Check for no moves left on board.
 - Debug matching logic on first switch for both mobile and desktop

 ### Eventual Features